frederic-perez/AmE-dictionary/data/dictionary.md

 __vainglorious__ _adj_ :two: Characterized by or exhibiting excessive vanity; boastful. _Syn_ swelled, big _I saw right through the vainglorious young man and rejected his advances._
 __vainglory__ _n_ :five: Boastful, unwarranted pride in one’s accomplishments or qualities. _Syn_ boastfulness
 __Val__ _n_ (Vals)
+__valance__ _n_ An ornamental drapery hung across a top edge, as of a bed, table, or canopy. _Syn_ cornice, pelmet, valance board _Large valances of silk, embroidered with flowers of gay colors, which were rather faded, fell from the wide windows._
 __vale__ _n_
+__valediction__ _n_
 __valedictorian<sup>1</sup>__ _n_ :eight: (valedictorians) A student, usu. the one ranking highest academically in a graduating class, who delivers the valedictory at graduation.
 __valedictorian<sup>2</sup>__ _adj_ _Valedictorian speech._
-__valedictory__ _n_ :two: A closing or farewell statement or address, especially one delivered at graduation exercises.
+__valedictory__ _n_ :three: A closing or farewell statement or address, especially one delivered at graduation exercises.
 __valence__ _n_ :two::hammer:
 __valentine__ _n_ :two: __1a__ A sentimental or humorous greeting card sent to a sweetheart, friend, or family member, for example, on Saint Valentine’s Day. __b__ A gift sent as a token of love to one’s sweetheart on Saint Valentine’s Day. __2__ A person singled out especially as one’s sweetheart on Saint Valentine’s Day.
 __valet__ _n_